 SAE has a range of services to support students during their studies.
 The Student Services team assists with learning support, administration support and student wellbeing, as well as supporting students with disabilities.

-SAE offers flexible payment options, including payment plans, as well as access to FEE-HELP or VET Student Loans, scholarships and study grants.
+SAE offers flexible payment options including payment plans, as well as access to FEE-HELP and the Scholarships Program.

 Early entry program